Mojo Links

 Vector 4: Fake Reviews and Social Signal Manipulation

 Not strictly a link attack but often combined with one.
 Negative reviews, fake business listings, social-platform reports of brand misconduct.
 These do not directly damage rankings but can trigger trust-flow downgrades when combined with other signals.
-The defensive framework connects to our backlink cleanup workflow.
+The defensive framework connects to our broader cleanup workflow.

 How Do You Detect a Negative SEO Attack?